 An introductory phonics workshop is offered to parents at the beginning of Reception and Year 1.
 During this workshop, parents are made aware of how phonics is taught, what support can be given at home, and the national expectations of attainment for the end of the year.
+Where this has not been able to take place, parents have met with teachers in parent's evening and phonics has been discussed.
+We also have a section on our website about phonics at St Erth which parents have been directed to which includes links to the pronunciation of phonemes and useful documents.
 The vital part parents play in supporting reading in the home environment is also acknowledged and discussed.
 This is reiterated in Year 2-6 for those children who need further support in phonics, parents are spoken to during parent's evening or APDR meetings.